wkumari/draft-wkumari-opsawg-sdi/README.md

    The operator will contact the vendor's publication server, and download the certificate (by providing the unique device identifier of the device).
-The operator SHOULD fetch the certificate using a secure transport (e.g., HTTPS).
-The operator will then encrypt the initial configuration (for example, using SMIME [RFC5751]) using the key in the certificate, and place it on their TFTP server.
-See Appendix B for examples.
+The operator fetches the certificate using a secure transport (e.g., HTTPS).
+The operator will then encrypt the initial configuration (for example, using SMIME [RFC5751]) using the key in the certificate, and place it on their configuration server.